alexandergiles/alexandergiles.github.io/research.md

 ###### DISTRIBUTION STATEMENT A. Approved for public release.
 Distribution is unlimited.

+My work lies at the intersection of materials science and optical physics, seeking to answer fundamental questions and establish foundational knowledge of how light and matter interact with one another.
+This work is typically communicated through articles published in peer reviewed scientific journals, although those venues can have limited impact on broader audiences.
+In this section I hope to communicate what we are doing, and why we are doing it, in a manner more digestable to the casual reader.
+More to come!

 ## Midinfrared Nanophotonics

 **Ultralow-loss polaritons in isotopically pure boron nitride**